Saraceni/FigmaAiAgent/README.md

 This project implements an AI agent that utilizes Retrieval-Augmented Generation (RAG) to access the full documentation of Figma.
 The agent can efficiently retrieve and provide information from the documentation based on user queries.
 It also uses web scraping to get the latest information from the documentation.

+Other features include the ability to generate user interface componens with full CSS and HTML code and to search for images on Pexels.

 ## Overview

 The AI agent is designed to read and process the Figma Design documentation, allowing users to ask questions and receive accurate responses based on the official documentation.
 The project leverages embeddings to enhance the retrieval process, ensuring that the agent can quickly access relevant information.

+The AI agent also have access to tools to generate user interface componens with full CSS and HTML code and to search for images on Pexels.

 ## Features